Call free 0808 8020 133

 Why are you collecting information about me and what are you doing with it?

 As well as ensuring we can provide you with the best support, we collect information about you so that we can have a better understanding about who is using our service and why.
-Sensitive personal information, such as about your health, ethnic origin and criminal record, can help us tailor our services to your needs and make sure you get the very best help possible from our team.
+With your explicit consent we may collect sensitive personal information (special category data), regarding your health or ethnic origin.
+This will help us to tailor our services to your needs and make sure you get the best help possible from our team.

-This type of data, always anonymised, will also help us with research, raising awareness about our services, and improving our understanding about gambling in Great Britain.
+This type of data will always be used on an anonymised basis, to raise awareness about our services and support research into improving our understanding about gambling in Great Britain.
 Our funders (GambleAware) also want to understand the service we offer, so we share anonymised, non-identifying data with them as part of our funding agreement.
 This is pooled with data from their other funded treatment services in a national report published each year (the Data Reporting Framework).

 Who are you sharing my personal information with?

 GamCare provides a confidential service.
-If you wish to be referred to a GamCare treatment service, then with your permission we will share your personal details with our Partner agencies who deliver these services.
-Your personal information will not be used for any purpose apart from providing your treatment plan and contacting you about appointments and follow up surveys if we have your permission to do so.
+If you wish to be referred to a GamCare treatment service, then with your permission we will share your personal details with relevant areas of our organisation to deliver services to you.
+Where appropriate, we will refer your details to other Providers in our National Gambling Services Network (NGSN) to deliver services to you.
+Your personal information will not be used for any purpose, other than, to provide you with a treatment plan, and contact you about appointments, and issue follow up surveys, if we have your permission to do so.
 Your personal information will not be shared outside of our team unless there is a risk to you or someone else – please see the section on confidentiality above.

 We may share aggregated, anonymised data with agencies we work with for evaluation purposes.
 None of this data can be used to identify you.